 Succeeds Gloria Lockett, who retires in December 2019 after 35 years of leadership

-As of July of 2019, in Oakland, California the Board of the California Prostitutes Education Project (CAL-PEP) announced that Lisa Ryan has been appointed Interim Executive Director of the agency.
+As of October of 2019, in Oakland, California the Board of the California Prostitutes Education Project (CAL-PEP) announced that Lisa Ryan has been appointed Executive Director of the agency.
 She will succeed CAL-PEP’s co-founder, Gloria Lockett, who is retiring after 35 years of service at the end of 2019.

 Professor Ben Bowser, Chair of CAL-PEP said, “We are grateful to have had Lisa Ryan on our team over all of these years.
 We look forward to her leadership”.

 Lisa Ryan, Interim Director of CAL-PEP said, “I am overwhelmed with gratitude as I accept the position as Executive Director of CAL-PEP.
 The CAL-PEP team and I have been and will continue to be steadfast in our innovation and commitment to community.
 The health disparities that plague communities of color will continue to drive us.
 Responding to the homeless crisis, sexual health, substance use and wellness will be our priority”.

 Gloria Lockett, retiring Executive Director of CALPEP said, “I am happy Lisa Ryan has chose to steer CALPEP in the direction of a successful future.
 Her work has been steadfast and her community relationships continue to thrive.
 She has proven to a woman of strength, resilience, and commitment and this is why CALPEP will succeed under her leadership “.

 Notes for Editors: